When you can’t install WordPress plugins, you can’t do very much of anything.

 - File size of the plugin is too large

 Did you know there are two sides to WordPress?

 WordPress.com and WordPress.org.

 The difference is more than where you’ll find them.
-One’s a managed infrastructure, the other’s open-source software.
+One is a managed infrastructure, and the other is open-source software.

 WordPress.com is a managed infrastructure with a tightly controlled environment.